bigbeno37/Snake/README.md

 # Snake
-The classic snake game written in pure JS
+The classic snake game written in pure JS with modern patterns.